antoinemcx/ExpressJS-Web-Starter-Template/README.md

 * Log in and sign in systems
 * Authentication system
 * Database migrations management
 * Page template with header
+* Custom error paging

 ## Setup the project